equinor/lcm/runbook.md

 One app registration `Lost Circulation Material`

 Authentication and authorization is handled by Azure Active Directory, which issues Access tokens that can be used as Java Web Tokens to access the protected API endpoints.

+#### Granting and removing access

+1. Navigate to the [Azure Portal](https://portal.azure.com) (logged in with an Equinor account)
+2. Select/Search for the service called _Enterprise Application_
+3. Find the application called _Lost Circulation Material_
+4. In the left pane, select _Users and groups_
+5. Here you can add new users and groups, or remove existing ones

 ### StorageAccount